Museum Passes

 Pass Benefits

-Free family admission (2 adults + immediate children) on Wednesdays.
+A reserved pass provides free family admission (2 adults + up to 6 minors) on Wednesdays.

 Please bring the printed pass and photo ID to redeem your pass.
 Contact the Library at 865-215-8700 with questions.